luminovang/documentation/sessions/examples.md

-# Session Examples
+# User Session Examples

 ***

 ## Overview

-Learn how to securely store data in Luminova's session storage and create a simple login with input validation.
+Learn how to securely utilize Luminova's back-end session storage, to create, a simple user login with input validation.

 ***

 ## Introduction

+Back-end session storage is a convenient way to temporarily store user data on the server.
+This data persists even after the user closes the browser window, depending on the session configuration.
+It is useful for various purposes such as session login management, user preferences, and tracking.

 ### Examples